 That just about says it all.
-It's the first Christian creed (1 Cor 12:3), and everything we do or say follows from this.
+It's the first Christian creed (1 Cor 12:3), and everything we do and say follows from this.
 The Christian life is one big lesson in learning to believe and walk in this truth more deeply.
 But, in case you're interested, here are some things we believe because Jesus is Lord:

 Gifts of grace sound nice.
 How much do they cost?

 Here's the really great part.
 Jesus is Lord, right?
 So what he says goes.
 And he says that everything he has done and earned and won (see question above) is a gift to you, free of charge.
 That's what grace means: gatis, gratuitous, free.
 His perfect life of selfless love, it's yours.
 His victory over death, it's yours too.
 His right relationship with God.
 Yours.
 For free.
 You don't have to earn it.
 You can't buy it.
 You can only believe it.
 (And you should because he said it, and he's Lord, remember?)
 This is the mystery that we call "Justification by grace through faith".
 It is the Gospel--the good news that we are reconciled to our Creator through faith in Jesus alone, when you take him at his word.